ubahnverleih/WoBike/Jump.md

 In the top right corner, you can download Burp's certificate.
 Download it and rename it to `cert.cer`.
 Now, go to Security in the Android Settings.
-Here, you will find a option to install certificates from storage.
+Here, you will find an option to install certificates from storage.
 Open this option and select the downloaded `cert.cer` (not `cert.der`!).
 Simply follow the instructions (you can choose what ever name you want).
 To confirm that everything works well, open a browser on Android and visit any HTTPS page.